 Haritheertham Nagaraj, MD, at Pulmonary Medicine Associates, is a board-certified palliative care medicine specialist.
 He is the Medical Director at Vitas Hospice in Sacramento, and practices palliative care at Mercy San Juan Medical Center in Citrus Heights.
 He offers the expertise needed to help you or a family member.

-Palliative care is available at any time during a serious or life-threatening illness, while hospice care is available only during the final months of life – when curative or life-prolonging treatments have been stopped.
-You do not have to be in hospice care to receive palliative care.
+Hospice is available for patients during the final months of life when life-prolonging treatments are discontinued.
+However, you don’t have to be a hospice patient to receive palliative care.